itaybaror/PharmAI/README.md

 - The model is forbidden (by prompt) from inventing facts
 - Tool outputs are treated as authoritative
 - Errors are handled explicitly via error codes
+- Number of tools is kept minimal and highly focused as descried as best practice in OpenAI documentation

 </details>